zwierski/croquemADAme-datastory/index.md

  - At least 1 video per week, but it's better if you can do more,
  - Video duration around 10 minutes.

-As for the topics of the videos, many topics aren't strictly determinant for a video's success.
+As for the topics of the videos, many topics aren't strictly determinant for an Entertainment category video's success, although some topics tend to appear much more in successful channels rather than quiet channels.

-If Ada keeps this up, this is what her evolution could look like in a few years!

-{% include adas-evolution.html %}
+---

 NB: the story and evolution of our fictional YouTuber, Ada Westerlain, was inspired by the real YouTuber Emma Chamberlain, whose channel appears in the Entertainment category of the YouNiverse dataset.